-Designed for students looking to continue their education to a full BA (Hons) qualification, this top-up course aims to develop your knowledge from a management perspective, which will enhance your own leadership skills in order to progress into employment within these sectors.
+This course is right for you if you are looking to continue your education to a full BA (Hons) qualification, this top-up course aims to develop your knowledge from a management perspective, which will enhance your own leadership skills in order to progress into employment within these sectors.
 The course covers four main strands in equal proportions – tourism, events, management, and academic research, which aims to provide you with a broad base of knowledge and experience.

 What You'll Learn